keisuke-sakaguchi/al-folio/_pages/bio.md

 nav: true
 ---

-Keisuke Sakaguchi is an associate professor at Tohoku University NLP lab.
-His research interests are in natural language processing, with a focus on commonsense knowledge acquisition and reasoning, designing robust algorithms for noisy texts, building reliable resource and evaluation framework, and NLP for educational applications.
-Keisuke received his Ph.D. from Johns Hopkins University, and worked as a research scientist at
-Allen Institute for AI (AI2) before joining Tohoku University.
-His work has received the best paper award at AAAI 2020, and an outstanding paper award at ACL 2017.
+Keisuke Sakaguchi is an associate professor in the NLP lab at Tohoku University.
+His research focuses on natural language processing, particularly in commonsense knowledge acquisition, reasoning, and robust text understanding.
+Recently, he has been working on multimodal models and the mechanistic interpretability of large language models (LLMs).
+Keisuke received his Ph.D. from Johns Hopkins University and was a research scientist at the Allen Institute for AI (AI2) before joining Tohoku University.
+His papers have received Outstanding Paper Awards at AAAI 2020 and ACL 2017.